Cacti/documentation/Installing-Under-Windows.md

       directories:

       `c:\php`
-      `c:\phpsapi`
+      `c:\php\sapi`

-   7. Click Next and Finish to close the wizard.
+   6. Click Next and Finish to close the wizard.

-   8. Right click on the task you just created, and select Properties.
+   7. Right click on the task you just created, and select Properties.

-   9. Select the Schedule tab.
+   8. Select the Schedule tab.

-   10. Make sure Daily is selected and click the Advanced button.
+   9. Make sure Daily is selected and click the Advanced button.

-   11. Check the Repeat checkbox, set it for 5 minutes and set the duration for 24 hours.
+   10. Check the Repeat checkbox, set it for 5 minutes and set the duration for 24 hours.

-   12. Click Ok
+   11. Click Ok

-   13. In the Run textbox enter the following text making sure to use the appropriate paths.
+   12. In the Run textbox enter the following text making sure to use the appropriate paths.

        `c:\php\php.exe c:\mycacti\website\cacti\poller.php`